Getting an accurate property appraisal from a competent real estate agent is one of the most important decisions to make when selling your house.

 Accuracy of property appraisals

-One of the leading reasons a property doesn't sell, is because the sale price expected is not achievable, even in the hands of a competent real estate agent, regardless of the fees and commission they charge.
+One of the leading reasons a property doesn't sell is because the expected sale price is not achievable, even in the hands of a competent real estate agent, regardless of the fees and commission they charge.

 This can be because vendors over-estimate their home's value (and refuse to budge on it) or the agent has provided an inaccurate appraisal price, sometimes both.

 - STAGING A HOUSE BUMPS UP SALE PRICE

 - CHEAP WAYS TO ADD VALUE TO YOUR SALE PRICE

 - WHERE TO FIND OUT WHAT MY HOME IS WORTH

 We have found over years of experience that you are better to have a competent agent who appraises your property correctly and markets it to achieve more at the point of sale than one who over-prices it and then under-delivers, often with big price reductions.